 Our neck profile has come a long way from a standard C, or D shape.
 Using Bezier Curves, we've created a comfortable, elliptical shape at the nut.
 As you venture down the neck towards the bridge this shape casually morphs itself, offset to the bass side, allowing a more comfortable and smooth transition between playing positions.
 Custom Neck profiles are available.

 All our necks feature a minimum of three-piece laminations, always in the quarter-sawn orientation.
 This orientation ensures a significantly more rigid and stable neck compared to alternatives like flat-sawn or one-piece necks.
-We've discovered that more laminations tend to compress the sound, and we generally don't recommend exceeding seven laminations.
+We've discovered that more laminations tend to compress the sound, and we generally don't recommend exceeding seven, unless the end result calls for it.

 To enhance the sound quality of the neck, it's crucial to maintain these laminations within a set parameter along the centerline of the neck, ensuring consistent thickness along the sides.

 Over time, these laminations may undergo "Lamination Shift" as a result of fluctuations in environmental conditions, leading the different wood species to react and expand or contract at different rates.
-To mitigate this issue, the neck can be sanded smooth again and refinished.
+Neck material is properly seasoned in house for a minimum of 1 year before production, this is to allow all the movement to happen in our hands and not yours.
+Unstable storage conditions can lead to artifacts, to mitigate this issue, the neck can be sanded smooth again and refinished.

 For the glue-up process, I utilize epoxy to prevent the introduction of water to the joint and to minimize the likelihood of lamination shift.